arXiv/arxiv-base/arxiv/release/README.md

 1. Reduce human error.
 We have had problems with making a new version of a repo but missing the task of setting a new version in files like arxiv/base/config.py or in setup.py.
+This allows us to automatically set the version from the git tag.
 2. Have one source of the version.
 The git tag is saved to a version.py file and that is used in setup.py and arxiv/SOMEPKG/version.py.
-3. Versions on web pages should be correct.
-On non-production web pages use 0.15.8 if loaded from a pypi package or docker image, or something like 0.15.8-48-dirty if from a git repo.
+3. Avoid hardcoded versions in web pages.
+We have had problems where the version gets hardcoded in a config file and never updated, especially for point, patch and build releases.
 4. Keep the version out of source code.
-This information is outside of the source code and lives in the source control system.
+This information in the source control system.
 This is natural when there is a build step but python lacks one.
 In python the version can be picked up from git at app start up.
 When building a package to upload to pypi, the source is combined with the version from the source control system to produce the derivative package artifact.

 ## Do not check in any generated version.py files
 These are not intended to be in the source code.
 They are only